faassen/apilar/README.md

 ```

 This adds two numbers to the stack, `2` and `3`, and then adds them together.
 In the end the stack contains `5`.
+See the [Apilar language
+reference](doc/language.md) for more information.

 A computer has memory and one or more processors.
 Each processor has its own
 stack.